pgovers/oscar-wagtail-demo/TUTORIAL.md

 To keep it simple we show you here the minimal steps required to get up and running.

 Add Oscar to your `requirements.txt`.
-We use the latest Oscar 1.2.x
+We use the latest Oscar 1.2.x.
+As Oscar currently lacks support for Django 1.9 or above we pin down Django to 1.8.x.

+    Django>=1.8,<1.9
     django-oscar>=1.2,<1.3

 Install the requirements

+    virtualenv .
+    source bin/activate
     $ pip install -r requirements.txt

-Add Oscar to your settings, in base.py import Oscar:
+Add Oscar to your settings, in `wagtaildemo/settings/base.py` import Oscar:

     from oscar.defaults import *  # noqa
     from oscar import get_core_apps

-Oscar needs to have the Django sites framework enabled.
-Add `django.contrib.sites`to `INSTALLED_APPS` and add a `SITE_ID`.
-Oscar core apps are with `get_core_apps()`:
+Oscar needs to have the Django sites framework enabled, therefore add `django.contrib.sites` to `INSTALLED_APPS` and include Oscar's core apps with `get_core_apps()`:

     INSTALLED_APPS = [
         ...